zoeskan/MCB185/unit1-linux.md

 ### 13spellingbee.sh ##

 Have you ever seen the New York Times Spelling Bee?
-In this game, you have 7 letters.
+In this game, you are given 7 letters in the shape of a hexagon.
 The middle letter must be used in every word, but the outer 6 letters can be used any number of times.
 Words must be at least 4 letters long.
 Create a command line that solves the puzzle below and save it as `13spellingbee.sh`.

 ```
    O